 The research of the Lowry lab is centered on identifying the genetic and genomic mechanisms of ecological adaptations and how those adaptations contribute to the formation of new species.
 A key goal of our research is to link adaptive genetic variation with features of the natural landscape.
 To understand the physiological, developmental, and genetic mechanisms of adaptive divergence between plant populations, the Lowry lab is focused on research in two major emerging model systems for evolutionary genomics: Monkeyflowers (Mimulus) and Panicum grasses, including the bioenergy crop switchgrass.
 Two large communities of collaborative scientists have established extensive genomic and molecular biology resources for these systems.

-The genetics of adaptation and speciation
+The role of chromosomal rearrangements in adaptation and speciation

 One of the major ongoing projects in the Lowry Lab is a quest to understand how chromosomal inversions contribute to adaptation and reproductive isolation.
 Inversions have been thought to be involved in ecological adaptations ever since pioneering cytogenetic analyses in Drosophila revealed that inversion polymorphisms track environmental gradients.
 While inversions have been associated with adaptation, the mechanisms by which inversions affect phenotypic divergence between populations are unknown.